CRogers/should-not-typecheck/README.md

 ## Motivation

-Sometimes you want to test that it is impossible to type a particular expression.
+Sometimes you want to ensure that it is impossible to type a particular expression.
+For example, imagine if we were making a typesafe Abstract Syntax Tree of mathematical expressions:

 ```haskell
 {-# LANGUAGE GADTs #-}

 data Expr t where
   IntVal :: Int -> Expr Int
   BoolVal :: Bool -> Expr Bool